Anti-Jewish boycotts

-Anti-Jewish boycotts are organized boycotts directed against Jewish people to exclude them economical, political or cultural life.
-Antisemitic boycotts are often regarded as a manifestation of popular antisemitism.
-Anti-Jewish boycotts have taken various forms since the late 18th century, from early campaigns in Western Europe and Nazi boycotts in the 1930s–40s, to Arab boycotts before and after Israel’s establishment.
+Anti-Jewish boycotts are organized efforts to exclude Jews, Jewish-owned businesses, or Jewish institutions from economic, political, social, or cultural life.
+They have been described as a manifestation of economic antisemitism and broader antisemitic discrimination.

 19th and early 20th century boycotts

 In Hungary, promotion for boycotts began in 1875 with an antisemitic speech from Győző Istóczy in the Hungarian House of Representatives.
 From the 1880s there were calls in some of the Catholic press, such as the daily newspaper Magyar Állam, for Jews to be boycotted.
 The government passed laws limiting Jewish economic activity from 1938 onwards.

 In Russia, after a series of anti-Jewish pogroms in the Russian Empire following the assassination of Tsar Alexander II, towards that end in 1880 they were forbidden from purchasing land or taking mortgages (see the May Laws).
 Quotas limited Jewish access to educational institutions and from 1892 they were banned from participation in local elections and could constitute no more than 10% of company shareholders.